 Edgar Ndjatou has expertise in directing all aspects of programs for a national organization educating workers and their advocates and promoting worker-friendly public policy.
 He will be media lead for Workplace Fairness and will provide expert commentary to mainstream and digital media on a wide variety of workplace topics, including sexual harassment, workplace privacy and employment discrimination.

-Ndjatou’s previous experience includes practicing employment law for nine six years at Dhali PLLC, as well as including co-managing his own law firm for almost 5 years.
+Ndjatou’s previous experience includes practicing employment law for nine years, including co-managing his own law firm.
 As an employment lawyer, Ndjatou represented employees in the federal, nonprofit and private sectors, in all phases of administrative proceedings and lawsuits involving claims under federal, state and local employment laws.
 Ndjatou has degrees from American University Washington College of Law and Brandeis University.
 He provides consulting services for individuals and organizations in the following areas: personal career, human resources, administrative and management through the organization Officium.
 He continues to advise the organization on website strategy and content and oversee WF's 0.1.2.3 Content Licensing for Legal Websites program; and he also serves as the organization’s primary press contact and expert on a variety of employment law topics.

-Jaimie E. Lebrun serves as the Interim Administrative and Development Director for Workplace Fairness and is an Attorney with experience in the areas of employment and labor law.
+Jaimie E. Lebrun serves as the Communications Coordinator for Workplace Fairness and is an Attorney with experience in the areas of employment and labor law.
 Jaimie graduated from Elon University in North Carolina with a Bachelor of Arts degree in English Literature and minor in Spanish.
 Following college, she worked abroad in Kenya as the Volunteer Coordinator at Kenya’s Children Home.
-After leaving Kenya, Jaimie moved to Kuwait and served as a Curriculum Coordinator and English Teacher for various schools.
+After leaving Kenya, Jaimie moved to Kuwait and served as a Curriculum Coordinator and English Teacher for various schools in the region.
 Following her time in Kuwait, she attended American University Washington College of Law, graduating with a degree of Juris Doctor in 2017.
 While in law school, Jaimie began working with Workplace Fairness as a legal intern.
-She manages communications for the organization as well as website/social media content.
+Since then, she continues with the organization in managing communications for the organization and website/social media content and updates.

 Board of Directors